wp-plugins/team-rosters/readme.txt

 The first problem many users encounter is a 404 message, which indicates that their permalinks need to be reset.
 See the instructions above.
 The next problem is that the player gallery page doesn't look right in a given theme.
 See the discussion above.

 = Default images for player photos =
 Individual player photos are entered as the Featured Image on the Player Edit screen.
-See instructions above.
+The default size is 150x150px, which works pretty well with the current single player and player gallery templates. *NOTE* that if you choose to change the image size on the Display Settings admin screen, you MUST enter images with the new size (or at least with the same aspect ratio) or you WILL see some distortion.
+Also, you will probably need to modify the single player and player gallery templates and/or styles (in css/mstw-tr-styles.css) in order to get the your images to fit properly in the space provided by your theme.

 No featured image is found, the single player page and the player gallery page will look for the file default-photo-team-slug.jpg in the plugin's /images directory.
 So you can set a different default images (usually the team's logo) for each team.
 If that file is not found, the single player page and the player gallery page will use the default-photo.jpg image from the plugin's /images directory.
 Out of the box, the default is a "mystery man".
 You use an FTP program to replace it with another image of your choosing, your team logo, say.
 Your replacement default-photo.jpg file **MUST** use that name and should be 150px by 150px by default.